-Additionally, I sleep each night wearing earplugs and an eye mask, plus soundproof headphones (for when I sleep on my back, which I do twice each night).
+Additionally, I sleep each night wearing earplugs, an eye mask, and soundproof headphones (for when I sleep on my back, which I do twice each night).
 This has helped me appear at my best the following morning.

 Eating an Ancestral Diet to Reverse Mature Skin

-According to medical doctor Terry Wahls, as we evolved from single-cell organisms over millions of years the good bacteria that lived in our gut evolved with us.
-This relationship between humans and good bacteria has been a mutually beneficial relationship – our very lives depend on it.
+According to medical doctor Terry Wahls, as we evolved from single-cell organisms over millions of years, the good bacteria that lived in our gut evolved with us.
+This relationship between humans and good bacteria has been mutually beneficial – our lives depend on it.

 However, it has only been within a tiny blip of recent human history that we began trying to feed these bacteria industrialized foods.
 And that’s not working so well.

 Conduct your own personal experiment.
 Keep track of your average activity level, then resolve to do one more workout per week than you have been.
-After three months, notice whether or not it has had a positive impact on the appearance of your face.
+After three months, notice whether or not it has positively impacted the appearance of your face.

 If I feel tired, then I don’t mind looking tired.
 I figure congruency is healthy.

-Yes, sunscreen can be a good idea, though a little naturally occurring vitamin D is also a good thing.
+Yes, sunscreen is a good idea, but a little naturally occurring vitamin D is also good.

-I do use sunscreen all over – including my scalp and inside my ears – but I like to keep the factor at 15-block, and I like the ingredients to be as natural as possible (I’ve developed a sensitivity to some of the harsher synthetic brands).
-For “hot spots” – scalp, face, neck, inside ears, top of shoulders, and hands – I use a 50-block.
-For the tip of my nose, I add a second, extra layer of 50-block.
-(Skin cancer tends to show up first on people’s noses, hence the extra precaution.)
+I do use sunscreen all over – including my scalp and inside my ears – but I like to keep the factor at 15-block in the winter and 30-block in the summer, and I like the ingredients to be as natural as possible (I’ve developed a sensitivity to some of the harsher synthetic brands):

-Washing your face (or using an astringent or toner) before sleep each night also makes a positive difference on skin texture:
+Washing your face (or using an astringent or toner) before sleep each night also makes a positive difference in skin texture:

 - If your face is oily, use a bit of astringent on a damp cotton pad and wipe your face with it gently, paying extra attention to the nose and ears.